blynkkk/docs/troubleshooting/general-issues.md

 * wait for up to 5 minutes and re-check device's data
 * check your network connection, re-send the command

-## There are no devices in Blynk.App Automation
+## There are no devices in Blynk.Apps Automation

 **What could be the reason:**